collabnix/kubelabs/Jobs101/README.md

 ``` $ kubectl create -f non-parallel-job.yml ```

 This job starts up a pod, issues the command to sleep for 20 seconds, and then terminates the pod, which results in the job being completed.
+The below commands should allow you to see this in action.

 ### Look at the job: